rusdavid1/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/20_Static_Page_Generator.md

 Pimcore offers a Static Page Generator service, which is used to generate HTML pages from Pimcore documents.
 This generator service works by taking a Pimcore document with content and templates and renders them into a full HTML page, that can served directly from the server without the intervention of templating engine.

 ## Enable Static Page generator for a Document
-To enable automatic static page generation on document save or by CLI command, go to Document -> Settings -> Satic Page Generator.
+To enable automatic static page generation on document save or by CLI command, go to Document -> Settings -> Static Page Generator.
 ![Static Page Settings](../img/static_page1.png)

 Mark enable checkbox and define optional lifetime for static pages (which regenerates static page after lifetime) and save document.